dxdw2021/cline/old_docs/mcp/mcp-server-from-scratch.md

 Development is often iterative.
 As you work with your GitHub Assistant Server, you'll discover new functionalities to add, or ways to improve existing ones.
 Cline can assist in this ongoing process:

 -   **Discussions with Cline:** Talk to Cline about your ideas for new tools or improvements.
 For example, you might want a tool to `create_issue` or to `get_user_profile`.
-Discuss the required inputs and outputs for these tools with Cline.
+Discuss the required inputs and outputs for these tools with cline.
 -   **Code Refinement:** Cline can help you write the necessary code for new features.
 Cline can generate code snippets, suggest best practices, and help you debug any issues that arise.
 -   **Testing New Functionalities:** After adding new tools or functionalities, you would test them again using Cline, ensuring they work as expected and integrate well with the rest of the server.
 -   **Integration with Other Tools:** You might want to integrate your GitHub Assistant server with other tools.
 For instance, in the "github-cline-mcp" source, Cline assists in integrating the server with Notion to create a dynamic dashboard that tracks GitHub activity. \